pyenphase/pyenphase/docs/usage.md

 ## Data

-The pyenphase package collects data from a specific set of endpoint on the Envoy.
+The pyenphase package collects [data](#pyenphase.EnvoyData) from a specific set of endpoint on the Envoy.
 The set is based on the home owner [authorization level](#authorized-levels) as common denominator.
 Additional endpoints [can be obtained](#bring-your-own-endpoint), but require application logic.

 ### System_Production data

-This is the solar production data reported by the Envoy, class `EnvoySystemProduction`.
+This is the solar production data reported by the Envoy, class [EnvoySystemProduction](#pyenphase.models.system_production.EnvoySystemProduction).

 ```python
     data: EnvoyData = await envoy.update()